ysl2/.dotfiles_bak/README.md

 # Dotfiles for Fxxking Windows

-> NOTE: This branch `master` is for wsl2-ubutu.
+> NOTE: This branch `master` is for WSL2 Ubuntu system.
 To check windows10, plesase checkout branch `windows`

 ## install